 Han: Looking at it from a larger perspective, it definitely is an important and healthy conversation to have especially with the globalization of cinema.
 In the past, people would make movies for themselves.
 Now, people have access to movies from all over the world and when that happens, the demand for inclusion and diversity changes so I totally understand where those comments are coming from.
 It’s a healthy and very valid conversation for people to have.
 All of the changes in the industry are definitely moving in the right direction but diversity has to happen both in front and behind the camera.
 The success of Moonlight has shown African-Americans represented as actors, directors and writers.
 It’s a process but all of the signs point to the industry heading in a constructive direction.

-Ghost in the Shell has been quite successful as a media franchise in the past, stemming from the original manga to films, television and video games.
-Had you had any exposure to the franchise before accepting your role?
-If not, what research of source material did you do to prepare?
+Ghost in the Shell has been quite successful as a media franchise in the past, from the original manga to films, television, and video games.
+Had you been exposed to the franchise before accepting your role?
+If not, what source material did you study to prepare?

 Han: I was pretty fortunate because I grew up with graphic novels from both sides of the Pacific.
 I was happy to read the works of Alan Moore and Frank Miller and was equally excited to consume the works of Masamune Shirow and Katsuhiro Otomo.
 I grew up with those works because I was in my teens in the 80’s and those pieces felt almost subversive at the time.
 They were very adult pieces of work and not like the usual comics.
 So yes, I did have a background in the franchise before I was even approached to do the movie.

 Blast Magazine: In the current film, you play Togusa.
 While the original movie depicted him as not having undergone cybernetic replacement, the manga portrayed him as being cybernetic.
 What version did this iteration go with and how true to the original versions of the character will your portrayal be?